qrzou/ILSGAN/README.md

 ### Dataset
 We use the `CUB`, `Dog`, and `Car` datasets provided by [DRC](https://github.com/yuPeiyu98/Deep-Region-Competition).
 To get these datasets, you can refer to DRC for details.
+* Different from DRC, we use the original image (not resized image) for training ILSGAN.
+So, for the Dogs dataset, you need to also download the `dogs_raw_data.zip` from DRC, extract the zip and put the raw Dog data into the Dogs directory.

 ### Getting started